modenov/First-Python-Works/README.md

-# Python
+# What is it
-Изучаю Python! Решился-таки.

-Не смейтесь, здесь всё очень простенько. Но со вкусом.

-## Где кодишь?
+This is my archival first Python apps.

+## What IDE do you use?

-В PyCharm Community Edition и — немножко — в Visual Studio Code.
+PyCharm Community Edition, Visual Studio Code.

+Copyright (c) Vladimir Modenov, 2020.
+Edited 2022.